bigskysoftware/htmx/www/examples/animations.md

 </style>
 <div class="demo" classes="toggle faded:1s">Toggle Demo</div>

-### Swap/Settle Animations

-Htmx has a swap-and-settle strategy that allows you to write CSS transitions between attribute changes on elements with stable ids between requests.
-All you need to do is make sure that ids line up between requests and you should be able to smoothly animate changes to attributes despite returning new content.

-The best demonstration of this is the [Progress Bar](/examples/progress-bar) demo, which shows the `length` property being updated smoothly.

 #### Conclusion

-You can use the tools above to create quite a few interesting and pleasing effects with plain old HTML while using htmx.
+You can use the techniques above to create quite a few interesting and pleasing effects with plain old HTML while using htmx.